 “Seasonable Table Supplies,” by F. A. Benson, Good Housekeeping, October 16, 1886, V 3, number 12 , p.
 300. Full text via Google Books.

 “The Serene Duck Hunter,” by Grover Cleveland, Saturday Evening Post, Volume 174, Number 43, April 26, 1902.
 Full text via Google Books.

 - Canvasback ducks from John James Audubon’s Birds of America (1840-1844), from the New York Public Library Digital Collection, licensed under CC0 1.0.

-- Curlew Sandpiper by James E. De Kay and Golden Plover Audubon’s Birds of America from the New York Public Library Digital Collection.
+- Curlew sandpiper by James E. De Kay and Golden plover from Audubon’s Birds of America from the New York Public Library Digital Collection.
 Public domain.